What are the steps to becoming a doctor?

 This includes good proficiency in basic subjects like Physics, Mathematics, Chemistry, and English, at both GCSE and A level (in the United Kingdom).
 The international Baccalaureate also requires you to perform to a very high standard.
 Whatever exam board, or country you are studying in, you need to excel to the best of your ability and be motivated to succeed academically.

 As well as your academic career, it is imperative that you develop a good range of extracurricular activities and hobbies.
 This may be playing sports for your school team, or local team.
 This could also be charity work or volunteering.
 Anything that involves communication with a range of people and a large number of people from the general public will do e.g. a cashier at a shop, or a coffee shop barista.

 Any opportunities at school or outside of school that take on leadership responsibilities are highly recommended.
 The same advice is encouraged for teamwork activities.
 Play in a team, work in a team at work, sing in a choir or play in an orchestra.
 All of these are examples of things that will demonstrate your abilities to work well in a cohesive teamwork structure and demonstrate your leadership skills when they are required.

-If you choose to do a bachelor’s degree before you apply to study medicine (as is the compulsory system in the US), then you will have a different pathway to your degree.
+If you choose to do a bachelor’s degree before you apply to study medicine (as is the compulsory "premed" system in the US), then you will have a different pathway to your degree.
 In the United Kingdom this will be in the form of a graduate degree.
 This is an accelerated four-year degree that compresses the preclinical years into one.
 Your first year will be a lot more stressful than that of an undergraduate.
 You will essentially be expected to learn years worth of undergraduate knowledge in one year.

 Application for a place on graduate courses is understandably competitive, with many students choosing medicine at a later stage.
 Motivations for choosing medicine at a later stage in life will almost always vary, and each candidate will be unique.
 Previous employment will also have a significant bearing on one’s practice at medical school, with experience in the areas of teamwork, leadership, organisation, and others of utmost importance.

-The key to being successful at medical school, understanding.
+The key to being successful at medical school is understanding.
 Memorization also plays a key role, and there are some things that you will simply have to memorize before understanding them.
 For example, the brachial plexus; you need to memorize all the name of the branches and their relative location before knowing what part of the arm each branch will innervate.
-There is no replacement for understanding a topic.
+But there is no replacement for understanding a topic.
 If you understand something, you can apply those principles to any topic.
 You will be more capable of thinking on your feet and answer questions that require you to think laterally (outside the box) during your examinations.

 Patients are the eternal fountain of clinical knowledge, so do not try and learn everything from your textbooks.
 You will obviously need to read both widely and thoroughly, as well as see how these conditions impact every day patients.
 Make an effort to see how these conditions are managed on hospital wards and clinics.